-Neptune 3 UI intends to:
+Neptune 3 UI aims to:

 - Provide a multi-process UI that forms a base for an IVI system.

-Neptune 3 UI key features are:
+Neptune 3 UI contains the following key features:

 |Neptune 3 UI element||Description|

-|Applications (||A container for different applications used within the system UI.|
+|Apps (||A container for the various apps used within the System UI.|

-|Imports, modules (e.g. ||Modules, assets, and controls required for visual appearance and functionalities both for a system UI and an application.|
+|Imports, modules (such as ||The modules, assets, and controls required for visual appearance as well as functionalities - both for a System UI and an app.|

 |Plugins||QML plugins required for communication with low level services.|